hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

     * Merchant Name
   * In real world, the geo distance can also be very helpful.
   * In the code, the main part here is to try to use ray to do parallel processing,since the groupby of dataframes here can be slow.
+* [My Code - Similarity Recommendation][22]💖
+  * Using Collaborative Filtering for recommendation.
+    * Merchant similarity score as the weight.
+    * Choose recent N weeks most sold products as the product candidate list, excluding the most sold products of the target merchant.
+    * Using the product frequency by default
+  * If we recommend the top 7 products as popularity_recommendation method, the daily increase in this method is still higher.
+  * If we want the forecasting curve obvious, mainly need to increase the number of recommended products.

+#### Summary
+* Collaborative Filtering appear to be more effective in terms of daily sales increase.
+* If we want the forecasting curve obvious, mainly need to increase the number of recommended products.

 ## Future Work